 The Cumbria Way is 73 miles / 120km long, running from Ulverston in the south, through the unique Lake District National Park (recently named as a World Heritage Site), as far as Carlisle in the north of the county.
 Unfortunately I had to do the walk in two halves due to a foot injury.
 I walked the route from Ulverston to Keswick (a total of 42 miles / 67.5km) at the beginning of May and completed the stretch from Keswick to Carlisle via High Peak two weeks later.

 The route takes you through some of the wilder areas within the National Park with a few villages and hamlets along the way.
 It passes Coniston Water, Tarn Hows and Dungeon Ghyll and crosses the Stake Pass into Borrowdale, Derwent Water and Keswick.
 At Keswick the Way continues to Caldbeck either via Dash Falls or over High Pike, and then follows the Caldew valley to Carlisle.

 One of the joys of walking in this popular area is that there are plenty of hostels, campsites and bunkhouses along most of the route.
-I was therefore able to plan the route using only one B&B in Ulverston followed by three youth hostels and one camping barn.
-My original plan was for a total of 5 days continuous walking averaging about 15 miles per day starting over the early May bank holiday.
+I was therefore able to plan the route using only one B&B in Ulverston followed by three youth hostels and one camping barn (see my data sheet).
+My original plan was for a total of 5 days continuous walking, averaging about 15 miles per day starting over the early May bank holiday.
 My daily distances were planned as: